-The MIC7400 is a powerful, highly integrated, configurable, power management IC (PMIC) featuring five synchronous buck regulators, one boost regulator and high-speed I^2C interface with an internal EEPROM.
+The MIC7401 is a powerful, highly-integrated, configurable, power-management IC (PMIC) featuring five synchronous buck regulators, one boost regulator, and high-speed I^2C interface with an internal EEPROM.

-The device offers two distinct modes of operation- "stand-by mode" and "normal mode"-intended to provide an energy-optimized solution suitable for portable handheld, and infotainment applications.
+The device offers two distinct modes of operation, Standby mode and Normal mode, intended to provide an energy optimized solution suitable for portable hand-held and infotainment applications.

-In normal mode, the programmable switching converters can be configured to support a variety of features, including start-up sequencing, timing, soft-start ramp, output voltage levels, current-limit levels and output discharge for each channel.
+In Normal mode, the programmable switching converters can be configured to support a variety of features, including start-up sequencing, timing, soft-start ramp, output voltage levels, current-limit levels, and output discharge for each channel.

-In stand-by mode the PMIC can be configured in a low power state by either disabling an output or by changing the output voltage to another voltage level, either lower or higher than normal-mode.
-In general, it's assumed that the voltage in standby mode is lower than the one in normal mode.
-Independent exit from stand-by mode can be achieved either by I2C communication or the external STBY pin.
+In Standby mode, the PMIC can be configured in a low power state by either disabling an output or by changing the output voltage to a lower level.
+Independent exit from Standby mode can be achieved either by I2C communication or the external STBY pin.

-The device has five synchronous buck regulators with high-speed adaptive on-time control supporting even the challenging ultra-fast transient requirement for Core supplies.
-One boost regulator provides a flash memory programming supply that delivers up to 200 mA of output current.
+The device has five synchronous buck regulators with high-speed adaptive on-time control supporting even the challenging ultra-fast transient requirement for core supplies.
+The one boost regulator provides a Flash memory programming supply that delivers up to 200 mA of output current.
 The boost is equipped with an output disconnect switch that opens if a short-to-ground fault is detected.